Ithirahad/StarMade-Guides/docs/02-ships/00-ship-basics.md

 | Select target | `F` |
 | Open weapon panel | `G` |
 | Open structure panel | `Delete` |

+## Rebooting

+If your reactor becomes damaged to the point of Overheating, or something else goes wrong with your systems state, you can Reboot your ship.
+During Reboot, a ship's systems are nonfunctional, but they are reset to a fresh state after the reboot is complete.